Clock Monte Carlo methods

-{\bf Conclusion.} We introduce a general clock technique with O(1) computational complexity for each Monte Carlo step, and discuss its implementations in various update schemes.
-In particular, we develop the clock FMet algorithm and its variant with tunable box sizes, leading in practice to significant or even dramatic acceleration $\scrA$.
+The clock FMet algorithm and its variant with tunable box sizes can lead to significant or even dramatic acceleration $\scrA$.
 Depending on the system, theoretical analysis gives $\mathcal{A}$ up to O($N$), O($N/\ln N$) and O($N^\kappa$) ($1 \! >\! \kappa \! \geq \!
-0$) for respectively strict, marginal and sub-extensivity.
+0$) for respectively strict, marginal and sub-extensivities.
 Moreover, as the Metropolis method can be understood as a limiting case of the clock FMet, the latter cannot be worse.
 This is confirmed by simulations of long-range O$(n)$ models in a wide parameter range.
-Since these systems are under active studies and the simulations heavily rely on the Metropolis method, the clock FMet algorithm is readily available to explore their rich physics.
-Given the enormous computing facilities used in Monte Carlo calculations worldwide, even a constant factor of acceleration can be of practical importance.
+Since these systems are under active studies and the simulations rely heavily on the Metropolis method, the clock FMet algorithm is readily available to explore their rich physics.
 From its simplicity and ease of use, we conclude that the clock technique is a serious candidate for tackling Monte Carlo scaling in all scientific fields.